When Are Chillies Ready to Pick?

 Summary

 Chillies are usually ready to pick when they’ve reached their final ripe colour, feel firm and glossy, and show even colouring across the pod.
-Picking at full colour gives you better flavour and more heat, while green harvests offer a fresher, sharper taste.
+Picking at full colour gives better flavour and more heat, while green harvests offer a fresher, sharper taste.
 Use the variety’s expected ripe colour as your main guide, then back it up with feel and overall appearance—and don’t be afraid to leave a few on the plant to fully ripen for drying, freezing or fermenting.